 Unfortunately, it doesn’t appear that this orchestral recording of Enfants has ever been released on CD or as a digital download.
 It’s a pity, because the music is fresh, always interesting, and completely worthy of being brought to a new generation of music-lovers.

 Indeed, it’s high time for today’s eminent conductors who advocate for the music of Florent Schmitt to investigate Enfants and give the world a modern recording.
-Alain Altinoglu, John Axelrod, Leon Botstein, Lionel Bringuier, Jonathan Darlington, Stéphane Denève, JoAnn Falletta, Fabien Gabel, Jacques Mercier … who’s ready?
+Alain Altinoglu, John Axelrod, Leon Botstein, Lionel Bringuier, Jonathan Darlington, Stéphane Denève, JoAnn Falletta, Fabien Gabel, Jacques Mercier … who’s interested?